We may earn money or products from the companies mentioned in this post.

 Where to stay in Flam, Norway

 Although it’s a small town, there are a few hotels, apartments, hostels, and even camping sites in Flam, Norway, so you can find lodging options for every budget.
 We decided to stay at Brekke Apartments.
 If visiting Flam as part of the Norway in a Nutshell tour and arriving from Oslo by train, the apartments are roughly a 10-minute walk from the train station.
 The Brekke Apartments are on the edge of town near the base of the Brekkefossen waterfall.

 At check-in we were given towels and sheets to make up the bed and the pull out sofa.
-Although we did have to dress the beds, which may not be typical in most hotels or rental apartments, the accommodations were clean and spacious, and we enjoyed our stay.
+Although we did have to dress the beds, which is more typical in hostels than hotels or rental apartments, the accommodations were clean and spacious, and we enjoyed our stay.
 Traveling with a child we typically prefer apartments over hotels, and Brekke Apartments is a great place to stay, especially if you plan to spend more than one day in Flam, Norway.

 If you prefer hotels or just don’t want to make the short trek to Brekke Apartments, there are several options right on the fjord.